Lesson video

 An acidic scent of salt infused the air.

-Instead of invigorating, it's suffocating.
+Added that adjective acidic, suffocating, instead of invigorating, it's suffocating.

-Every blade of grass instead of thrived, that struggled to live in this instead of vibrant this rugged terrain.
+Every blade of grass instead of thrived, that struggled to live in this, instead of vibrant, this rugged terrain.

 Suddenly it's creating the atmosphere I want it to.

-Okay, let's summarise what we've done today.
+Okay, let's summarize what we've done today.

 So editing is an essential part of the writing process during which we refine and improve our ideas.

-The job of an editor is to check punctuation, things like full stops and to make improvements to sentence structure.
+The job of an editor is to check punctuation, things like full stops, and to make improvements to sentence structure.

 Things like adding in non-finite clauses and vocabulary choices.

-When editing punctuation, missing or incorrectly used capital letters, full stops, commas, apostrophes and inverted commas are checked.
+When editing punctuation, missing or incorrectly used capital letters, full stops, commas, apostrophes, and inverted commas are checked.

 When editing sentence structure, changes to the way sentences are constructed to improve text flow are made.